-Prebiotics and probiotics can also be used to fight obesity.2 Besides probiotics, certain gut bacteria could also protect humans from obesity.
-The Bacteroidetes phylum, particularly Bacteroides spp., has been suggested to protect against increase weight gain.
+Prebiotics and probiotics can also be used to fight obesity.
+Besides probiotics, certain gut bacteria could also protect humans from obesity.
+The Bacteroidetes phylum, particularly Bacteroides spp., has been suggested to protect against increase in weight gain.2

-Impaired intestinal mucosal barrier, also known as “leaky gut” and altered mucosal immunity are involved in development of this disease, and many other autoimmune diseases.
-Abnormal gut microbes may contribute to the development of type 1 diabetes, since cross-talk between gut bacteria and the innate immune system is one of the triggers for destruction of the islet cells of the pancreas.
+Impaired intestinal mucosal barrier, also known as “leaky gut”, and altered mucosal immunity, are involved in the development of this disease, and many other autoimmune diseases.
+Abnormal gut microbes may contribute to the development of type 1 diabetes, since cross-talk between gut bacteria, and the innate immune system is one of the triggers for destruction of the islet cells of the pancreas.

 4. Liver Disease

 The gut and liver work closely together.
 The liver receives approximately 70% of its blood supply from the intestinal venous outflow.
-The liver is the first line of defense against gut-derived antigens and it is equipped with a broad array of immune cells; macrophages, lymphocytes, natural killer cells to accomplish this function.5
+The liver is the first line of defence against gut-derived antigens, and it is equipped with a broad array of immune cells; macrophages, lymphocytes, natural killer cells to accomplish this function.5

-Small intestinal bacteria overgrowth (SIBO) may play a role in the development of nonalcoholic fatty liver disease.6 Small intestinal motility is decreased in the presence of SIBO in rats with liver disease.
+Small Intestinal Bacteria Overgrowth (SIBO) may play a role in the development of nonalcoholic fatty liver disease.
+Small intestinal motility is decreased in the presence of SIBO in rats with liver disease.
 Interestingly, antibiotic treatment of SIBO may improve non-alcoholic fatty liver disease.
-In addition, gut-derived microbial toxins and other bacterial products may be cofactors in the development of alcoholic liver disease.
+In addition, gut-derived microbial toxins and other bacterial products may be cofactors in the development of alcoholic liver disease.6

 5. Chronic Heart Disease

 Gut bacteria composition has a direct link with the risk of cardiovascular diseases.
-The gut bugs form trimethylamine (TMA) from dietary choline.
-TMA may increase risk of atherosclerosis.
+The gut bugs form trimethylamine (TMA) from dietary choline, may increase the risk of atherosclerosis.
 In chronic heart failure (CHF) patients, invasive Escherichia coli were identified.7 Increase in intestinal permeability in chronic heart disease may trigger inflammation, contributing to further impairment in heart function.8

 Colonization with Lactobacillus brevis decreased intestinal permeability, whereas Escherichia coli, Klebsiella pneumonia, and Streptococcus viridians showed the opposite effect.
 Increased intestinal permeability, or leaky gut, leads to bacteria translocation (endotoxemia) which is an important stimulus for inflammatory cytokines to be activated in chronic heart failure.9